hyper-coder/fl_hospitals_federatedlearning_demo/README.md

+DISCLAIMER: THIS REPOSITORY IS PROVIDED FOR EDUCATIONAL PURPOSES ONLY.
+USE AT YOUR OWN RISK.
+THE AUTHOR IS NOT RESPONSIBLE FOR ANY DAMAGE OR LOSS CAUSED BY USING THE CODE.
+DO NOT USE THIS CODE FOR PRODUCTION ENVIRONMENTS OR WITH REAL DATA WITHOUT PROPER VALIDATION AND TESTING.

 About This Demo

 This demo showcases a simplified simulation of a federated learning system applied to healthcare.
 Instead of aggregating raw patient data in a central location, each hospital